AMSP-04/NETN-ETR/README.md

 * It reflects the capabilities commonly found in COTS Computer Generated Forces (CGF) tools, but it is independent of a specific COTS CGF tool, agent framework, or agent modelling paradigm.
 * It is independent of any specific doctrine or tactics.

 An entity in ETR can be either a physical entity (e.g. platform or lifeform) or an aggregate entity.
 If a task or report relates to only a physical entity or to only an aggregate entity, then this is specified in the definition of the task.
 In the definition of each task it is not specified how an entity (physical or aggregate) will / should perform the task.

-## License
+## Licence

 Copyright (C) 2019 NATO/OTAN.
 This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENCE.md).

 The work includes the [NETN-ETR.xml](NETN-ETR.xml) FOM Module and [documentation](NETN-ETR.md).

-Above license gives you the right to use and redistribute the NETN FOM Module (XML file and Documentation) in its entirety without modification.
+Above licence gives you the right to use and redistribute the NETN FOM Module (XML file and Documentation) in its entirety without modification.
 You are also allowed to develop your own new FOM Modules (in separate XML files and separate documentation) that build-on/extends the NETN module by reference and including neccessary scaffolding classes.
 You are NOT allowed to modify this FOM Module or its documentation without prior permission by the NATO Modelling and Simulation Group.

 ## Versions, updates and extentions